Can You Make Money Selling Clothes on Thredup? Thredup Selling Tips!

 I shipped out my first ThredUp cleanout bag in 2018, and the picture below shows you how much I made.

 Afterward, I decided I’d only donate or use ThredUp to declutter because I wasn’t happy with my first experience.
 Hence the image below.

-So I’m keeping my fingers crossed for the rest of my items to sell.
+So I’m keeping my fingers crossed for selling the rest of my items.

 Is ThredUp worth it?

 Now, this might be the question you are dying to get an answer to, and I’d try to respond without any bias.

 - If you are not up for selling your used or unused clothes, ThredUp does the heavy lifting of helping you clean out your closet.
 But now, at a fee of $14.99 or $22.